Last updated on June 22nd, 2021 at 02:59 pm

 5. The Suboxone prescription is sent to your local pharmacy for you to pick up.

 6. You have regular telehealth visits (weekly, biweekly or monthly) with your Bicycle Health medical provider, and the provider refills the prescription as applicable during these visits.

 7. You have access to Bicycle Health mental health support, including online support groups, medical providers who can prescribe treatment for mental health disorders if needed and health coaches who support behavioral health.

-Review of Bicycle Health: Is it legit suboxone provider?
+Review of Bicycle Health: Is it a legit suboxone provider?